Find information about how to move goods from the UK to the rest of the world.

 - what exporting documents you need

 You need to be in the UK to use this service.
-If you’re a UK company overseas, contact the Department for International Trade.
+If you’re a UK company overseas, contact the Department for Business and Trade (DBT).

 Before you start